MercerK/SuperGoatLandWiki/docs/events/mayor.md

 Tell Goat Land what you'd do as Mayor.
 Tell us why we should pick you.
 Have fun and be creative!

-Our election season last's a month.
+Our election season will last a month.
 You may campaign between now and August 31st.
 On September 1st, Merc and SPF will count the votes.
 How do you vote?
 Simply place a sign on a mailbox in the Town Hall (there are signs directing you to the mail room inside) to claim a mailbox.
 You'll be putting your vote in your mailbox in a couple of weeks.
 We'll let you know when you can vote and what you need to do to vote soon.